-If you’re looking to lift your spirits, and your heart rate, here are 10 of Canberra’s most wondrous wanderings for a bespoke weekend in the exhilarating ACT outdoors.
+If you’re looking to lift your spirits, and your heart rate, here are 10 of Canberra’s best walks, the most wondrous wanderings for a bespoke weekend in the exhilarating ACT outdoors, writes Steve Madgwick.

 Canberra is “basically just one big national park,” says local photographer Damian Breach.
 Despite the ultra-cool tide of urbanity seeping through the city, for walkers and mountain bikers such as Damian, Canberra is still the Bush Capital.
 In a few minutes you can leave the city behind to be a million miles away on a soundless bush trail, on one of the alluring hills that frame Canberra.